Campus SuperStar season 3: Week 11: Semi-final (23 March)

-Two contestants were eliminated and one contestant would immediately advance to the finals from the season tenth live and result shows.
-The contestant with the lowest judges' score (below 30.0) would be immediately eliminated without facing the public votes, while the contestant receiving the highest judges' score (above 30.0) would be immune to elimination and immediately advanced to the finals.
+The target quota for this week is 30.
+The contestant with the lowest score below the quota will face immediate elimination, or the highest score above the quota will be immune from public vote and immediately advance to the finals.
 Of the two remaining contestants, the combined total determined which singer will advance to the final, and which singer was eliminated.